philc/book-notes/business/paul graham essays.md

     shape."
     * (I feel this way about some of my projects.)
   * "You're much more likely to have original ideas when you're working on something.
 Original ideas don't come from trying to have original ideas.
-They coem from trying to build or understand something slightly too difficult."
+They come from trying to build or understand something slightly too difficult."
   * "Ideas that are the right kind of crazy tend to be exciting; they're rich in implications;
     whereas ideas that are merely bad tend to be depressing." (fun)